Imdadullah Muhajir Makki

-Imdadullah Muhajir Makki (1817 – 1899) was an Indian Muslim Sufi scholar of the Chishti Sufi order.
-His disciples include Muhammad Qasim Nanautawi, Rashid Ahmad Gangohi, and Ashraf Ali Thanwi.
+Imdadullah Muhajir Makki (1817 – 1899) was an Indian Sunni Muslim scholar who was affiliated with the Deoband Madrasah movement.
+A Sufi saint of the Chishti and Naqshbandi orders, his prominent disciples included Muhammad Qasim Nanawtawi, Rashid Ahmad Gangohi, Khalil Ahmad Saharanpuri, and Ashraf Ali Thanwi.
 In the Indian Rebellion of 1857, he led the Muslims in Thana Bhawan to fight against the British.
+Imdadullah is also referred to by the Persian title A'la Hazrat.

+With the aim of promoting social and educational upliftment of Muslims, Imdadullah Muhajir Makki motivated his pupils to establish Sunni seminaries and advance his reformist vision across the Indian subcontinent.
+With Hajji Imdadullah's support and spiritual guidance, many of his disciples established several influential madrasahs, such as Dar ul-Uloom Deoband, Mazahir ul-Uloom, Nadwat ul-Ulema (Lucknow), in additional to several smaller educational institutions.

 Early life

 Imdadullah Muhaajir Makki was born in Nanauta, British India in 1817.
 His father Muhammad Amīn named him Imdad Hussain.
 However, Shah Muhammad Ishaq gave him the name of Imdādullah.

 Aged seven, Imdādullah lost his mother who wrote her will that none shall touch her kid after her, and kept Imdādullah more beloved to her in those seven years; this became a hurdle that no one took care of Imdādullah's education.
 He then started memorizing the Quran on his own but failed to do so.
 Aged 16, he traveled to Delhi with Mamluk Ali Nanautawi to seek education.